Global stocks, commodities rise on U.S. fiscal deal

 U.S. manufacturing expanded slightly in December, bouncing back from an unexpected contraction the prior month, according to an industry report released on Wednesday.

-In currency markets, the euro retreated after reaching a two-week high earlier in the session to trade down 0.15 percent at 1.3183.
-The U.S. dollar rose 0.06 percent against a basket of major currencies .DXY.
+In currency markets, the euro was at $1.3173 after reaching a two-week high earlier in the session.
+The U.S. dollar rose 0.1 percent against a basket of major currencies.

-Prices of safe-haven government debt fell.
-Germany's Bund future posted its biggest daily fall since early September, settling down 1.57 points at 144.07.
+It was a similar story for government debt, with prices of higher-yielding Spanish and Italian bonds up and the German equivalent, usually favored by risk-averse investors, falling.
+The Bund future was on track for its biggest daily fall since September, down 1.62 points to 144.02.

-Yields on U.S. benchmark 10-year Treasury notes hit a more than three-month high, with the price falling 24/32 to yield 1.8406 percent.

 Venezuela's U.S. dollar-denominated sovereign bonds rallied across the yield curve on Wednesday in a sign of increased appetite for risk.
 The benchmark 2027 Global bond gained 1.536 points in price to bid 99.79, yielding 9.273.

-The Thomson Reuters-Jefferies CRB index .TRJCRB of 19 commodities rose 0.85 percent, with metals dominating gains.
+The Thomson Reuters-Jefferies CRB index of 19 commodities rose 0.85 percent, with metals dominating gains.

-(Additional reporting by Daniel Bases; Editing by Dan Grebler, Nick Zieminski and Chizu Nomiyama)
+(Additional reporting by Daniel Bases; Editing by Dan Grebler and Nick Zieminski)